lbastigk/Nebulite/doc/Commands.md

 #### `wait`

 ```
+Show available commands and their descriptions

+Help for function 'wait':

 Sets the waitCounter to the given value to halt all script tasks for a given amount of frames.

 Usage: wait <frames>

 This command pauses the execution of all script tasks for the specified number of frames.
-This does not halt any tasks comming from objects within the environment and cannot be used by them.
+This does not halt any tasks coming from objects within the environment and cannot be used by them.

 The wait-command is intended for scripts only, allowing for timed delays between commands.